-Blessed Sacrament Catholic School, while providing excellence in education, strives to be first & foremost, true disciples & stewards of Christ.
+Blessed Sacrament Catholic School, while providing excellence in education, strives to be first and foremost, true disciples and stewards of Christ.

 Blessed Sacrament Catholic School provides excellence in education, preparing each child to learn, love & witness the teachings of Christ.

 School Hours: 7:55 a.m. - 3:15 p.m.

 New this year!!
 Book studies groups by grades.
 In addition to learning about prayer, study groups within classes have the added benefit of helping us grow in our relationships with each other, with our child’s friends’ families, and thus foster a sense of community within our class.
 This and so much more can be gained by participating in a book group.
 Also, new this year...A family study guide with activities designed to be used with the entire family or with other families.

 To learn more about any of these opportunities, please click HERE so we can contact you with more information or call the parish office at 316-682-4557.

 Thank you for prayerfully considering being a part of this all-parish/school effort to help us all grow in our prayer life!

 Support our school by Registering your Dillon's Shopper's Card & through Amazon Smile!